rosflight/rosflight_firmware/docs/user-guide/autopilot-setup.md

 # Flashing Firmware using stm32flash (CLI Linux)

 You can also use stm32flash to flash firmware.
-This is helpful if you need a command-line interface.
+This is helpful if you need (or prefer) a command-line interface.

 * Download and install stm32flash
 ``` bash